 The drugwar in perspective: America legalized torture before they legalized marijuana.

-I have been invited to attend a major medical training [4.13.13] on addiction, including discussions on alcohol, tobacco, opioids and other illicit drugs.
-Take a few minutes to tell me what you think of their section on Marijuana Addiction.
-Send me your comments:
+I will be participating in a medical training on addiction, including discussions on alcohol, tobacco, opioids and other illicit drugs.
+Take a few minutes to review their section on Marijuana Addiction.
+Send your comments or questions.

 One of the problems the marijuana reform movement consistently faces is everyone wants to talk about what marijuana does, but no one ever wants to look at what marijuana prohibition does.